darpta/Portfolio/README.md

   - Test automation: Cypress with JavaScript / TypeScript
   - Test automation: Selenium with Java / Python
   - Test automation: Playwright with TypeScript / Python
+  - API testing using Postman and Rest Assured
+  - Utilizing GitHub Actions and Azure DevOps for tests
   - Test cases scripting in TestRail and Zephyr
   - Database operations using SQL
-  - API testing in Postman
   - Tasks tracking and bugs reporting in Jira
 ## Certificates
   - ISTQB - No. 14228/FLCT/2020